teerapap/grunt-protractor-runner/README.md

   protractor: {
     options: {
       configFile: "node_modules/protractor/referenceConf.js", // Default config file
-      keepAlive: false, //if enabled, make sure grunt task continues on even if there are test failures.
-                        // Useful when use with grunt watch
+      keepAlive: true, // If false, the grunt process stops when the test fails.
       args: {
         // Arguments passed to the command
       }